AzazelXXI/unitydesk/README.md

 ## Architecture

-CSA Hello is built on a microservices architecture using containerized services managed by Kubernetes.
+UnityDesk is built on a microservices architecture using containerized services managed by Kubernetes.
 The system is designed for deployment flexibility, supporting both on-premises and cloud environments.

 ### Key Components